Southampton/Shinnecock (Cottage) Windmill: Windmill Cottage

 In 1964 it became the unusual home of Stony Brook assistant dean, John Luongo, and his wife.
 The couple was offered the use of the historic windmill as a home and they spent three months repairing and upgrading it to make it weather-tight and comfortable.
 Private contractors installed modern amenities such as electrical units, plumbing, and built-in kitchen cabinets on the ground floor.
 The interior of the windmill is divided into different levels with the ground floor serving as the kitchen and dining room, the second floor as the living room and study, and the third story as the bedroom.
 There is also a side extension with a foyer, bath, and stairways and plans to add a small guest room on the fourth story.
 The rental for the windmill was deducted from Mr. Luongo's salary.

 Shinnecock Land claims

-When Long Island University announced its plans to close the campus, in 2005 the Shinnecock Indian Nation filed a suit seeking return of 3500 acre including both the campus and the Shinnecock Hills Golf Club.
+When Long Island University announced its plans to close the campus, Back in 2005 the Shinnecock Indian Nation had filed a suit seeking return of 3500 acre including both the campus and the Shinnecock Hills Golf Club.
 There were local concerns that either the land would be taken over by the Shinnecocks for a casino, or that the land would be used for a housing development in the Hamptons.
+The claims went to court and while this appeared to be a means of circumventing a negative ruling, the court however sided with the school in denying the Shinnecocks claims.